 Two sets of compensators are required in line with equation (15).
-The two compensator voltages are shown in the vector diagram of The schematic connections can be derived easily from Figs. 4 and 6.
-The setting for the compensators using the tension current transformers is the same as equation 6 except Z is $Z_L + Z_H$ . for the compensators using the tertiary current transformers connected inside delta is as follows: The compensator current is:
+The two compensator voltages are shown in the vector diagram of The schematic connections can be Fig. 8b. derived easily from Figs. 4 and 6.
+The setting for the compensators using 100 tension current transformers is the same as equation 6 except Z is $Z_L + Z_H$.
+The setting for the compensators using the current transformers connected inside the delta is as follows: The compensator current is: